 Indian Self-Determination and Education Assistance Act (ISDEAA) (25 U.S.C. § 5301 et seq.)

 Neither P.L.
 102-477 nor P.L.
 115-93 affect the applicability of ISDEAA to program funds approved to be included in a 477 plan.
-As has been the practice, BIA shall permit Federal funds that the relevant agency has transferred to BIA to be transferred to eligible Indian tribes pursuant to existing contracts, compacts, or funding agreements awarded pursuant to ISDEAA.
+As has been the practice, and as is authorized by 25 U.S.C. § 3412(b), BIA shall permit Federal funds that the relevant agency has transferred to BIA to be transferred to eligible Indian tribes pursuant to existing contracts, compacts, or funding agreements awarded pursuant to ISDEAA.
 However, including a program not otherwise eligible for ISDEAA in a 477 plan, and transferring funds pursuant to an existing contract, compact, or funding agreement, does not make the program eligible for contracting under ISDEAA and does not make the provisions of P.L.
 93-638 applicable.
 Conversely, if an underlying program is eligible for ISDEAA, including the program in a 477 plan does not eliminate the applicability of any provision of ISDEAA.

 Requirements for Incorporating Programs into a 477 Plan

-Each affected agency must take into account its individual statutes, regulations, and policies when reviewing an Indian tribe’s proposed plan.
-Specifically, each agency has discretion regarding requirements for an Indian tribe’s incorporating programs into a proposed plan.
+Each affected agency must take into account its individual statutes, regulations, and policies when consulting with the BIA regarding an Indian tribe’s proposed plan.

-Consolidation of programs approved by affected agencies for inclusion in a 477 plan will take effect at the beginning of the fiscal year succeeding the date the 477 plan is approved, or sooner as determined by the affected agency.
+Consolidation of programs approved by affected agencies for inclusion in a 477 plan will take effect upon approval of the plan.

 Roles and Responsibilities of Parties